kubernetes/kubernetes/docs/devel/api_changes.md

 ## Incompatible API changes
 If your change is going to be backward incompatible or might be a breaking change for API consumers, please send an announcement to `kubernetes-dev@googlegroups.com` before the change gets in.
 If you are unsure, ask.
-Also make sure that the change gets documented in `CHANGELOG.md` for the next release.
+Also make sure that the change (description and PR #) gets documented in the [releases](https://github.com/GoogleCloudPlatform/kubernetes/releases) page for the next release.

 ## Adding new REST objects